aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 ongoing work on Lean4 that JIT-compiles tactics to native code.
 They will have a similar advantage to JJH, but it only works on tactics rather than the whole language.

-When I was at the workshop, I was very jealous of the Lean team to have the manpower and resource to do such a thing, but now I am satisfied ♪(≧∀≦)ゞ.
+When I was at the workshop, I was very jealous of the Lean team to have the manpower and resource to do such a thing -- I have been dreaming to do it for a long time (inspired by the work by András Kovács and Minghao Liu on `mlang`).
+But look at what we've done now!
+I am satisfied ♪(≧∀≦)ゞ.